kubeflow/website/gen-api-reference/README.md

 	```
 	html-inline -i index.html -o kubeflow-pipeline-api-spec.html
 	```
-1. Overwrite the `kubeflow-pipeline-api-spec` file in your kubeflow/website fork with the new copy and submit a pull request to update the page.
+1. Overwrite the `kubeflow-pipeline-api-spec.html` file in your kubeflow/website fork with the new copy and submit a pull request to update the page.